SSWConsulting/SSW.Rules.Content/rules/alert-for-azure-security-center/rule.md

 ---
-seoDescription: "Configure alerting on Azure Security Center to receive notifications of changes and potential security threats, ensuring your infrastructure remains secure."
+seoDescription: Configure alerting on Azure Security Center to receive notifications of changes and potential security threats, ensuring your infrastructure remains secure.
 type: rule
 title: Do you have alerting for Azure Security Center?
 uri: alert-for-azure-security-center